-The Audi TT's innovative design is the car's signature feature, and though some might compare its shape to an overturned bathtub, there's no denying it makes a striking visual statement.
-To help maintain the Roadster's sleek appearance, the multi-layer soft top folds flat into the rear shelf.
+Again in 2014, the Audi TT’s innovative design is the car’s signature feature, and though some might compare its shape to an overturned bathtub, there’s no denying it makes a striking visual statement.
+To help maintain the Roadster’s sleek appearance, the multi-layer soft top folds flat into the rear shelf.
 Generous use of aluminum helps reduce overall weight and increase structural rigidity.
-The TTS and TT RS models receive unique bodywork and standard 19-inch alloy wheels, while all models benefit from Audi's signature LED daytime running lights and a rear spoiler – fixed on the RS and automatic-retracting on the others.
+The TTS and TT models receive last year’s S line package and standard 19-inch alloy wheels, while all models benefit from Audi’s signature LED daytime running lights and an automatically retractable rear spoiler.

-Given the 2013 Audi TT's relative rarity, all-weather capability and innate desirability, its base Manufacturer's Suggested Retail price (MSRP) of $39,545 looks like a good value, especially if you are smitten with the distinctive styling.
-The Prestige trim ups the MSRP to $45,645, still well under a similarly-equipped BMW Z4, Mercedes-Benz SLK or Porsche Cayman.
-The mid-range TTS runs $48,245 for Premium Plus trim, $51,545 for Prestige.
-Choosing the Roadster body tacks $3,000 onto all these figures.
-The high-performance TT RS starts at $58,095.
-Options can lift a TT coupe past $49,000, and a TT RS can top $65,000.
-Check KBB.com's Fair Purchase Price to see what consumers in your area are paying for their 2013 Audi TTs.
+Given the 2014 Audi TT’s relative rarity, all-weather capability and innate desirability, its base Manufacturer’s Suggested Retail price (MSRP) starting around $41,000 looks like a good value, especially if you are smitten with the distinctive styling.
+The TTS ups the figure to just over $49,500, while the Roadster tacks on $3,000 to the Coupe's base price.
+That’s still well under a similarly-equipped BMW Z4, Mercedes-Benz SLK or Porsche Cayman.
+Check KBB.com’s Fair Purchase Price to see what consumers in your area are paying for their 2014 Audi TTs.
 Projected resale value for the TT is slightly higher than for the Z4 and Boxster, and significantly better than for the SLK after five years of ownership.

-Audi's renowned quattro all-wheel-drive system is standard issue on every 2013 TT model, a key distinguishing feature in a class predominantly occupied by rear-wheel-drive sports cars.
-Additional standard equipment includes a sporty flat-bottomed steering wheel with integrated paddle shifters, 10-way power front seats with pseudo-suede inserts and a 9-speaker audio system.
+Audi’s renowned quattro all-wheel-drive system is standard issue on every 2014 TT model, a key distinguishing feature in a class predominantly occupied by rear-wheel-drive sports cars.
+Premium Plus and Prestige trims have been dropped in favor of a single, well appointed TT.
+Standard equipment includes a sporty flat-bottomed steering wheel with integrated paddle shifters, 10-way power front seats with pseudo-suede inserts and a 12-speaker Bose audio system.
 Surprisingly, a basic USB port with iPod connectivity requires the optional MMI Navigation system.
-Passenger protection includes six airbags and Audi's backguard seats, which are designed to reduce the severity of whiplash-related injuries.
+Passenger protection includes six airbags and Audi’s backguard seats, which are designed to reduce the severity of whiplash-related injuries.

-The top-level Prestige trim bumps the Audi TT's base price by some $6K, but it includes body-hugging sport seats, a Bose premium sound system, navigation, and a host of additional comfort and convenience amenities.
-If you dread the characteristically harsh ride of traditional sport-tuned suspension setups, we suggest you opt for the TT's available magnetic ride system, which automatically adjusts suspension damping based on road conditions and driving style.
-A new-for-2013 S Line Competition package available on the TT model includes matte-black 19-inch wheels, the RS's fixed rear spoiler and black-out trim inside and out.
+Options include Audi’s navigation system plus with rear backup sensors and Audi Music Interface (AMI).
+If you dread the characteristically harsh ride of traditional sport-tuned suspension setups, we suggest you opt for the TT’s available magnetic ride system, which automatically adjusts suspension damping based on road conditions and driving style.
+A Black Optic package is available on the TTS and includes gloss black grille surround, carbon fiber exterior mirror housings and 15-spoke, 19-inch wheels in Titanium finish.

 S TRONIC DUAL-CLUTCH AUTOMATIC TRANSMISSION